alexrogers823/Elements/README.md

 #### Challenges and Solutions
 - Early on, I had a challenge understanding getters and setters in classes, and when they were necessary in the code.
 I solved this by referring back to my blueprint of what variables were going to change during gameplay.
 - Another challenge was deciding what would be in the main program and what needed to be imported as a separate file.
 This helped me to learn more about abstraction.
-- Getting the save feature to work by a user-inputted password was challenging
+- Getting the save feature to work by a user-inputted password was challenging.

 #### Improvements/Additional Features
 - Diversify character names and attacks